lowRISC/opentitan/hw/ip/aes/doc/_index.md

   - one set of registers to hold the full key of the last encryption round, i.e., the start key for decryption.
 - Faster re-configuration and key switching: The core just needs to perform 8 write operations instead of 60 write operations for AES-256.

-On-the-fly round-key generation comes however at the price of an initial delay whenever the key is changed by the processor before the AES unit can perform ECB **decryption** using this new key.
+On-the-fly round-key generation comes however at the price of an initial delay whenever the key is changed by the processor before the AES unit can perform ECB/CBC **decryption** using this new key.
 During this phase, the key expanding mechanism iteratively computes the start key for the decryption.
 The duration of this delay phase corresponds to the latency required for encrypting one 16B block (i.e., 12/14/16 cycles for AES-128/192/256).
 Once the start key for decryption has been computed, it is stored in a dedicated internal register for later use.
 The AES unit can then switch between decryption and encryption without additional overhead.

-For encryption, there is no such initial delay upon changing the key.
+For encryption or if the mode is set to CTR, there is no such initial delay upon changing the key.
-If the next operation after a key switch is ECB **decryption**, the AES unit automatically initiates an encryption procedure in the key expanding mechanism first (to generate the start key for decryption, the actual data path remains idle during that phase).
+If the next operation after a key switch is ECB or CBC **decryption**, the AES unit automatically initiates a key expansion using the key schedule first (to generate the start key for decryption, the actual data path remains idle during that phase).

 The AES unit uses a status register to indicate to the processor when ready to receive the next input data block via the register interface.
 While the AES unit is performing encryption/decryption of a data block, it is safe for the processor to provide the next input data block.
 The AES unit automatically starts the encryption/decryption of the next data block once the previous encryption/decryption is finished and new input data is available.
 The order in which the input registers are written does not matter.
-Every input register has to be written at least once for the AES unit to automatically start encryption/decryption.
+Every input register must be written at least once for the AES unit to automatically start encryption/decryption.
 This is the default behavior.
 It can be disabled by setting the MANUAL_OPERATION bit in {{< regref "CTRL" >}} to `1`.
 In this case, the AES unit only starts the encryption/decryption once the START bit in {{< regref "TRIGGER" >}} is set to `1` (automatically cleared to `0` once the next encryption/decryption is started).